Explore Zealandia Ecosanctuary: A Day of Wildlife Conservation Near Wellington

 Here are some tour highlights that will enhance your visit:

-- Native Wildlife Viewing: Spot rare birds like kākā and takahē as you explore the sanctuary.
+• Native Wildlife Viewing: Spot rare birds like kākā and takahē while exploring the sanctuary’s landscapes.

-- Expert Guidance: Knowledgeable guides share insights into the ecosystem and ongoing conservation projects.
+• Expert Guidance: Knowledgeable guides provide insights into the ecosystem and conservation projects.

 Impact of Regenerative Tourism